bodkan/admixr/vignettes/tutorial.md

 #### `ind` file

 ```
 #> Chimp        U  Chimp
 #> Mbuti        U  Mbuti
 #> Yoruba       U  Yoruba
 #> Khomani_San  U  Khomani_San
 #> Han          U  Han
 #> Dinka        U  Dinka
 #> Sardinian    U  Sardinian
 #> Papuan       U  Papuan
 #> French       U  French
 #> Vindija      U  Vindija
 #> Altai        U  Altai
 #> Denisova     U  Denisova
 ```

-The first column (individual ID) and the third column (population label) are generally not the same (individual IDs often having numerical suffixes, etc.), but are the same here for simplicity.
+The first column (sample name) and the third column (population label) are generally not the same (sample names often have numerical suffixes, etc.), but be kept them the same for simplicity.
 Importantly, when specifying population/sample arguments in `admixr` functions, the information in the third column is what is used.
-For example, if you have individuals such as "French1", "French2", "French3" in the first column, all three sharing a "French" population label in the third column, specifying "French" in an `admixr` command will combine all three samples in a single population, and will calculate allele frequency from all of them.
+For example, if you have individuals such as "French1", "French2", "French3" in the first column of an `ind` file, all three sharing a "French" population label in the third column, specifying "French" in an `admixr` command will combine all three samples in a single population, and will calculate allele frequency from all of them.

 #### `snp` file (first 3 lines)